close print view

 - SHORT-TERM COVERAGE - This coverage is limited to a specified period of time, but for no longer than 180 days.
 For example, you might buy a six-month policy with major medical coverage for the months that you are between jobs and therefore without group health coverage.
 These policies do not cover pre-existing conditions.
 See MCL 500.2213b.

 - HIGH DEDUCTIBLE PLANS - These plans are major medical expense plans, but are often sold in conjunction with Health Savings Accounts.
 They pay the cost of inpatient hospital care and outpatient medical bills but have high deductibles, currently more than $1,200 (or $2,400 for a family), that is paid from your federally tax exempt Health Savings Account.
 High deductible plans also have a maximum out-of-pocket amount that is paid in deductibles, copayments, and coinsurance.
-The maximum out-of-pocket amount for an individual is $6,500 or $12,250 for a family.
+For 2014, the maximum out-of-pocket amount for an individual is $6,350 or $12,700 for a family.
 See Health Savings Accounts.

 LIMITED PURPOSE INDEMNITY PLANS :